mwatkins1970/SpellGPT/README.md

 * A GPT-3 token (although any string will work, this tool produces the most interesting results when applied to individual tokens, primarily "glitch tokens" - see https://www.lesswrong.com/posts/aPeJE8bSo6rAFoLqg/solidgoldmagikarp-plus-prompt-generation)

 * "starters".
-The idea is to extend the base prompt with a secondary string of hyphen-separated capital letters, to encourage the model in the direction of spelling.
-Some suggestions are "I-" (default), "I-A-M-", "W-H-Y-", "W-H-A-T-", "T-H-I-S-".
+The idea is to extend the base prompt 'Please spell the string "{token}" in all capital letters, separated by hyphens.\n'  with a secondary string of hyphen-separated capital letters, to encourage the model in the direction of spelling.
+Some suggestions are "I-" (the default), "I-A-M-", "W-H-Y-", "W-H-A-T-", "T-H-I-S-".

 * "weight cutoff".
 At each generation, sequences of letters correspond to cumulative products of probabilities (provided via the API's top-five log-probs).
 Setting a larger value for this parameter leads to richer trees, but beyond a certain point they become unhelpfully overpopulated.
 The default value of 0.0075 seems to work well.